Key takeaways:

 Get better without oral antibiotics

-Ear drops with the following ingredients can be used for swimmer’s ear:
+You can use ear drops with the following ingredients to treat swimmer’s ear:

 Antibiotics: ofloxacin (Floxin)

-Antibiotics plus steroids: ciprofloxacin / dexamethasone (Ciproxex) or colistin / hydrocortisone / neomycin / thonzonium (Cortisporin)
+Antibiotics plus steroids: ciprofloxacin / dexamethasone (Ciprodex) or colistin / hydrocortisone / neomycin / thonzonium (Cortisporin)

 Sterilizing ingredient: acetic acid

 There’s no guaranteed way to prevent external ear infections.
-However, here are some tips to help decrease your chances of developing one:
+But there are some steps you can take to lower your chances of developing one:

 Wear a bathing cap or ear plugs when swimming.